-- Any potential benefit you may have by including keywords will be diluted since it's such as small percentage of the total URL text.
+Any potential benefit you may have by including keywords in the URL will be diluted since it's such a small percentage of the total URL text.

-- Users like to see clean, human-readable URLs, since it makes them easy to read, remember, and type.
+Visitors like to see clean, human-readable URLs since it makes them easy to read, remember, and type.
 A long, unwieldy URL can be a usability issue.
 It could potentially also lead to lower click-through rates on the SERP.

 How To Fix

 There are several things that you can do to avoid URLs that are too long:

 If using dynamic URLs with URL parameters, use server-side URL rewrites to convert them into static, human-readable URLs

 Try to minimize the number of parameters in the URL whenever possible

 If using URL rewrites, consider truncating them at a maximum length.
 This is especially important if you're rewriting them programmatically using page data such as page title - long titles will result in very long URLs.